ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-Note that we only define the happy path in the `JsonClient` API.
-We will get
-around to error handling in a later chapter.

 Harap dicatat bahwa kita hanya mendefinisikan alur dengan asumsi terbaik
 pada APA `JsonClient`.
 Untuk kejadian kejadian yang tidak diinginkan dan penangannya, kita akan
 membicarakannya pada bab selanjutnya.

-Obtaining a `CodeToken` from the Google `OAuth2` server involves

-1.  starting an HTTP server on the local machine, and obtaining its port number.
-2.  making the user open a web page in their browser, which allows them to log in
-    with their Google credentials and authorise the application, with a redirect
-    back to the local machine.
-3.  capturing the code, informing the user of next steps, and closing the HTTP
-    server.

 Untuk mendapatkan `CodeToken` dari peladen `OAuth2` Google, ada beberapa langkah
 yang harus dilakukan.